Most people make a list of things to do.

 I’ve even made lists of Things I’m NOT Going to Do.

-Such lists help you set priorities to control your time.
+Such lists help set priorities.

 Otherwise you’d be lost, chasing distractions.
 Or worse, you’d be driven by other people’s agendas.